IT professionals working on a project

 What are some challenges to the success of Agile Transformative TaaS?

-It’s important to be aware of the elements that work against Agile Transformative TaaS.
+It’s important to know the elements that work against Agile Transformative TaaS.
 Fallacies that may appear as valuable elements but end up slowing things down:

-• Tool-centric: We have been witness too many times of over-relying on the tools used to plan, organize and manage a project, where the tool itself is the main focus and a barometer for success.
-It’s a lot more common than we’d like to see.
-The tool used should never be as important as how it’s used, because a good Agile TaaS will work well with any tool.
+• Tool-centric: We have witnessed too many instances of over-relying on the tools used to plan, organize, and manage a project, where the tool itself is the main focus and a barometer for success.
+This is a lot more common than we’d like to see.
+The tool should never be as important as how it’s used because a good Agile TaaS will work well with any tool.

 • Methodology obsession: The line that separates stringency from fanaticism in project management methodologies is astonishingly fuzzy.
 Iterative methodologies tend to work better in TaaS.
 Waterfall methodologies almost always require a much larger effort to mitigate their increased risk, resulting in a lower on-time goal completion rate.
-Methodologies can’t account for every possibility and a capacity to improvise is required to successfully overcome the unexpected bumps on the road.
-This is why our TaaS is committed to the iterative Agile principles as opposed to being tied to a particular methodology.
+Methodologies can’t account for every possibility and a capacity to improvise is required to overcome the unexpected bumps on the road.
+Our TaaS is committed to iterative Agile principles instead of being tied to a particular methodology.

 • Centralizing authority: Traditional project managers fear decentralized teams.
-The need to have every detail under control can lead to negative consequences and must be avoided.
-Each member of the Agile TaaS assumes a specific set of clearly defined responsibilities, including our client who must be able to identify the small milestones that will complete the project.
+The need to control every detail can lead to negative consequences and must be avoided.
+Each member of the Agile TaaS assumes a specific set of clearly defined responsibilities, including our client, who must be able to identify the small milestones that will complete the project.

 challengers_by opentrends

-With the many Agile TaaS projects we’ve completed, we have achieved a consistent on-time delivery completion rate of 98%, which compared to the typical industry average of 85% (based on waterfall methodologies) solidifies the success of our TaaS offering.
+With the many Agile TaaS projects we’ve completed, we have achieved a consistent on-time delivery completion rate of 98%.
+This rate, compared to the typical industry average of 85% (based on waterfall methodologies), solidifies the success of our TaaS offering.

 We invite you to meet our Agile Transformative TaaS leaders and learn how we can speed up custom software or architecture development for big and medium-sized companies.